ptz17/Deep-Learning-Systems/README.md

 # Deep-Learning-Systems

-A few labs exploring various deep learning concepts from a Deep Learning Systems course.
+A few labs exploring various concepts and models from a Deep Learning Systems course.